 |On this page|

-This requires Pixar’s Tractor to be installed and set up on the local machine.
-The installed tractor directory containing Python scripts must be specified in PYTHONPATH.
-For example, on Windows this directory is typically located at: C:\Program Files\Pixar\Tractor-2.2\lib\python2.7\Lib\site-packages
+Requires the Tractor client to be installed and set up on the local machine.
+The installed site-packages directory containing Python scripts must be specified in the PYTHONPATH environment variable

 These are global parameters for all work items using this scheduler.